 Near the end of the semester, the Salaried Officer primarily responsible for the committee shall notify committee members to submit stipend requests.
 Committee members shall submit a written request for their stipend no later than the first week of the following semester which includes a short summary of their activities/duties on the committee for the semester and specifies the dollar amount of the stipend requested, up to the maximum.
 If a committee member is not appropriately notified, and exception to the time limit will be granted.
-Stipend requests will normally be granted automatically, in the case of questionable circumstances, the Coordinator will consult with the Organizer, Chief Stewards or Commissioner.
+Stipend requests will normally be granted automatically, in the case of questionable circumstances, the Coordinator will consult with Organiser I and Organiser II, Chief Stewards or Commissioner.

+X.5.
 Process for Steward Stipends

 All departmental Stewards who have been ratified by the members in their own department shall be eligible for a semesterly stipend up to a maximum of \$250.
 Near the end of the semester, the Chief Steward shall notify stewards to submit stipend requests.
 Stewards shall submit a written request for their stipend no later than the first week of the following semester which includes a short summary of their activities/duties as a Steward for the semester and specifies the dollar amount of the stipend requested, up to the maximum.
 If a Steward is not appropriately notified, an exception to the time limit will be granted.
-Stipend requests will normally be granted automatically, in the case of questionable circumstances, the Coordinator will consult with the Organizer or Chief Stewards.
+Stipend requests will normally be granted automatically, in the case of questionable circumstances, the Coordinator will consult with Organiser I, Organiser II, Chief Steward I or Chief Steward II.